 - Monitor the implications of your action as they emerge and be ready to revise your strategy if need be.
 Be prepared to shift your strategy or your analysis or statement of the problem, or all three, as more information becomes available to you (this is the Debrief phase of Solution Fluency).

-Hopefully, these 5 practices for improving critical thinking skills are ones you find useful and meaningful.
 True enough, the process of improving critical thinking skills takes lots of practice.
 That being said, with simple activities and systems to refer back to you can’t go wrong.

 As you begin to incorporate these ideas, things will get more and more comfortable until they're finally second nature.
 To really get moving with critical thinking, check out our Critical Thinking Companion.